SuGar0218/WindowedContentDialog-WPF/README.md

 dialog.PrimaryButtonClick += (o, e) => e.Cancel = true;
 ```

-## Use similarly to MessageBox in WPF or WinForm
+### Using similarly to MessageBox in WPF or WinForm

 ``` C#
 using SuGarToolkit.WPF.Controls.Dialogs;